mpuerta004/RecommenderSystem/README.md

 ## Execution

+### Mandatory

+Before to run, you may define the environment variables into the `.env` file.
+You can use the `.env.sample` as example

+---

 You may launch with the support of Docker the Micro-Volunteering Engine (MVE).
 For that follow these steps:
 1. `git clone https://github.com/mpuerta004/RecommenderSystem` to get hold of the source code of MVE
 2. `cd RecommenderSystem`